Lord Athol Layton: Professional wrestling career

 As early as June 1961 Layton was working as a television commentator for the Tunney promotion for the live TV wrestling show on CBLT Toronto and later at CHCH in Hamilton, Ontario.
 He excelled in this position and worked for Ed Farhat in Detroit on WXON as well.
 He also performed as a color commentator in various territories including Cleveland and Toronto.

+In addition to his other M/C positions his show also appeared on a Windsor Ontario station CKLW across from Detroit,Michigan where he grappled physically with the likes of The Sheik & Dick The Bruiser.
+Fans also didn't know that he worked for Ed Farhat AKA The Sheik.

 Personal life

 Throughout his career, Layton was a regular volunteer, working on behalf of disabled and underprivileged children.
 He was awarded the Ontario Medal for Good Citizenship in 1983 for his charitable work, one year before his passing.